 If you were Jesus’ worship leader, what song would you have selected to prepare Him for the garden of Gethsemane?
 What type of music and what instruments would you use?
 What truths would fill the lyrics?

-Are your song selections and the emotions they draw on properly preparing your people for all the components of a Sunday gathering, from the call to worship and the preaching of God’s Word, to communion and sending out?
+Are your song selections and the emotional worship they induce properly preparing your people for all the components of a Sunday gathering, from the call to worship and the preaching of God’s Word, to communion and sending out?